 - Include dynamic and static stretching.
 Dynamic stretching involves you stretching the muscle while moving.
 A walking lunge without weights is an example.
 Static stretching, on the other hand, is when you are stretching a muscle group while staying in one place (like a hamstring stretch).

-- Consider not stretching before an intense activity, such as sprinting or track and field events.
+- Consider not stretching before an intense activity, such as sprinting or track and field events, but make sure you do a long warm-up.
 Some research suggests that pre-event stretching may decrease performance.

 Here are some common stretching mistakes to avoid: